 Immigration (human rights)

-The term “Immigration” refers to the migration of an individual from one’s own country to another in search of better job opportunities.
-For some individuals, migration may be an optimistic experience, but for others, it might be bad experience due to lack of human rights (Kempadoo, Sanghera & Pattanaik, 2015).
-Most of the immigrants are increasing at all levels namely global, regional as well as national level.
+The term âImmigrationâ refers to the migration of an individual from one's own country to another in search of better job opportunities.
+For some individuals, migration may be an optimistic experience, but for others, it might be a bad experience due to a lack of human rights (Kempadoo, Sanghera & Pattanaik, 2015).
+Most of the immigrants are increasing at all levels namely global, regional as well as national levels.
 Migrants in that unbalanced situation, habituate themselves to live and work in the gloom.
 They are deprived of fundamental rights and freedom, at times afraid to complain as a result they are susceptible to discrimination, and often misused and treated as insignificant.
-One of the main crime that has emerged due to migration is trafficking which subordinates human rights.
+One of the main crimes that has emerged due to migration is trafficking which subordinates human rights.

-In past few decades, internationally recognised guidelines on human rights of the immigrants were been explained by UN.
+In the past few decades, internationally recognised guidelines on the human rights of immigrants were been explained by the UN.
 It is a comprehensive set of binding human rights and related tools together with standards of best principles, which are practised (Shelton, 2015).
-The Universal human Rights declaration states that “Everyone is equally entitled to all the rights and freedoms”.
+The Universal Human Rights Declaration states that âEveryone is equally entitled to all the rights and freedomsâ.
 All the countries are indebted to make sure that any differentiation in treatment between national and not- national should have a genuine purpose.
-Countries have their own right to decide upon immigration, which is inhibited by the obligations voluntarily assumed by countries under international human rights law (Kempadoo, Sanghera & Pattanaik, 2015).Assignment Help online at assignmernt Desk
+Countries have their own right to decide upon immigration, which is inhibited by the obligations voluntarily assumed by countries under international human rights law (Kempadoo, Sanghera & Pattanaik, 2015).
+Assignment Help online at the assignment Desk

 Corporate social responsibility (oil companies in Africa)

-The concept of CSR has been profound in modern times and its application in oil industry has become notable.
-In fact, oil sector has always been on the forefront to promote CSR.
-In recent times, Africa has shown growth in their economy, most of the contribution being from oil and gas industry.
-The CSR followed by oil and gas companies can be judged by acceptance of the code of conduct, the practice of reporting and contact with prominent CSR organisation.
+The concept of CSR has been profound in modern times and its application in the oil industry has become notable.
+In fact, the oil sector has always been at the forefront of promoting CSR.
+In recent times, Africa has shown growth in their economy, most of the contribution being from the oil and gas industry.
+The CSR followed by oil and gas companies can be judged by acceptance of the code of conduct, the practice of reporting and contact with prominent CSR organisations.
 Major oil companies have their individual code of conduct.
 Later International Business Leaders Forum was created in 2000 where issues were reported which should be considered in risk assessments.
 They also provide guidelines to work with public security companies and take over contracts from private companies (Idemudia,2014).
 Sixteen major companies except, Total have signed the guidelines.
 Most of the major oil companies now publish annual CSR reports.
-Shell was the first oil and gas company to publish a report, which concerned CSR in a publication titled as “People and the Environment”.
+Shell was the first oil and gas company to publish a report, which concerned CSR in a publication titled âPeople and the Environmentâ.
 Shell Nigeria published its annual report in 1996.
-Oil and gas sector is the third largest reporter, which has produced 700 reports on social and environmental issues since 1992.
+The oil and gas sector is the third largest reporter, which has produced 700 reports on social and environmental issues since 1992.

 The IMF and World Bank